csiro-data-school/revision-activities-cmd-line-and-git/04-git-merge-activity.md

   ls
 ```

-9. Note that you now have a file named “`musings.txt`”, but also another branch (`more-thoughts`)
+9. Note that you now have a file named “musings.txt”, but also another branch (`more-thoughts`)
-where you had made additions to a file still named “`thoughts.txt`”.
+where you had made additions to a file still named “thoughts.txt”.
-As “`thoughts.txt`” no longer exists, what will happen when we merge `more-thoughts` in to `main`/`master`?
+As “thoughts.txt” no longer exists, what will happen when we merge `more-thoughts` in to `main`/`master`?

 Try it out!:
-`git merge more-thoughts`
+`  git merge more-thoughts`

 [<< Back](03-shell-script-challenge.md)  |  [Next >>](05-git-pm-activity.md)